A patient's choice of contraceptive method involves factors such as efficacy, safety, noncontraceptive benefits, cost, and personal considerations.

 It provides continuous contraceptive protection for its duration of use regardless of the number of intercourse acts.
 Unlike with the diaphragm, additional spermicide is not necessary for repeated intercourse.
 The cervical cap does not involve ongoing use of hormones.

 Cervical erosion may lead to vaginal spotting.
-The cervical cap is associated with a theoretical risk of TSS if it is left in place longer than the prescribed period.
+The cervical cap is associated with a theoretical risk of TSS if it is left in place longer than 48 hours.
 The cervical cap requires professional fitting and training for use.
 Severe obesity may make placement difficult.
 It has a relatively high failure rate.
 Candidates must have history of normal results on Papanicolaou (Pap) tests.

 Vaginal spermicides consist of a base combined with either nonoxynol-9 or octoxynol.
 The actual spermicidal agent consists of a surfactant that destroys the sperm cell membrane.
 Bases include vaginal foams, suppositories, jellies, films, foaming tablets, and creams.
 These must be inserted into the vagina prior to each coital act.
 Use of spermicidal agents also reduces the risk of infection by both viral and bacterial organisms that cause STDs; however, clinical data on their efficacy for preventing the transmission of HIV are limited.
 Nonoxynol-9 is toxic to the lactobacilli that are part of the normal vaginal flora.
 Adverse effects include increased vaginal colonization with the bacteria Escherichia coli, which may predispose to bacteriuria after intercourse.